An interview with Global Marketing and Communication Director of Giuseppe Zanotti Design Italy, Silvia Pavan

 Go beyond classic still life photography and learn how to tell a story through photographs with Silvia Pavan, the Global Marketing & Communication Director of Giuseppe Zanotti Design Italy.

-Silvia will be judging the still life category at our Spotlight Awards for Photographic Excellence.
+Silvia will be judging the still life category at our Spotlight Awards.
 Read the interview to find out more on impressing an art buyer, the best platforms to showcase your work, and Silvia’s journey to establishing herself as a successful marketing and communications director.

 Production Paradise: Could you give us some insight into your background and your journey to becoming the Global Director of Marketing and Communications of Giuseppe Zanotti Design?

 Silvia: First of all, I have to say that I consider myself to be very lucky because I’m doing exactly the job that I wished to do – in other words, I have acquired the position that I wished I could cover at a certain point of my career.
 When I was about 20 years old I was studying and living in a little village near Venice in the east part of Italy.
 I decided to move and I relocated myself to London where I started to work for an Italian brand, Alberta Ferretti.
 I was a sales assistant: I was helping customers to find clothes that suit them.
 At that time, in the same building, they had their press office and they were looking for a press intern that could help them to monitor the local press, the in and out of samples and someone who could also speak with the headquarters that were located in Italy.
 I, therefore, started working there as an intern, and from there I realised that it was the job that I wanted to do.